 Sharing an experience of a harmful behaviour can be distressing; you may want to access support services available to you which are listed on the Support section of this website.

 Disclosing something you have experienced to a friend or to family, or even to staff at UCL, may not necessarily lead to action (unless there is a duty of care).
-If you report it to the University, for example through Report + Support, you can expect the University to take some action.
+If you report it to the University, for example through Report + Support, you can expect the University to support you.
 The extent of that action will depend on how you choose to report it, what you have experienced and what you want to happen.

 Please note that reporting on Report + Support does not automatically result in formal action, but you will be provided with support and guidance to make a formal case if you would want to.